GET THE MOST COMPLETE PICTURE

 Data shows treatment of subjects with bismuth subsalicylate produced a >95% reduction in fecal hydrogen sulfide release.
 There is also strong evidence that antibiotics like rifaximin can be effective in the reduction of correlating IBS-D symptoms, like chronic diarrhea.

-LOW FODMAP DIET FOR TREATING INTESTINAL BACTERIAL OVERGROWTH
+LOW FODMAP DIET

 The Low FODMAP Diet is a food category diet based on research conducted at Monash University, one of Australia's leading public research universities.
 Researchers at Monash have found that up to 75% of people with IBS feel better on the Low FODMAP Diet during the elimination phase.